-Note; Need to differentiate between Governing Bodies and operational roles, hence why PMO, PPC, SI etc not mentioned above

-Note: Group names are intentionally left blank and are to be populated post industry consultation

 Programme Decision Making

 The proposed governance structure has four levels of decision-making.
 Decision-making can be delegated from the parent group to the child group below.
 Responsibilities and accountabilities sit with the SRO, unless a decision meets Ofgem’s threshold criteria.
 In the case of a decision meeting the threshold, Ofgem will direct the SRO to implement its decision.
 Below the Ofgem thresholds, the PSG will make Programme decisions through consensus.
 Where consensus cannot be reached the SRO will make the Programme decision based on the various views of the PSG and taking into account any advice from the IPA.
 The PSG should delegate decision-making to a Level 3 group when appropriate to do so.
 Advisory Group decisions will be by consensus and if consensus cannot be reached the Chair will make an informed decision based on the various views of the constituency representatives.
 The Level 3 groups can delegate decision-making, tasks and actions to a Level 4 group.
 Where consensus cannot be reached at a group, a decision can be escalated to the group above.
 Level 4 groups will be more detailed working groups and/or technical sub-groups.

-Escalations
+Escalations and Appeals

 Lower-level groups can escalate concerns to the group above.
 The MHHS Implementation Manager PMO function should support this activity or parties can escalate concerns to their Programme Representative, who is a member of the relevant group or to the SRO.
 If the decision area is above the Ofgem thresholds, the SRO or IPA can escalate these to Ofgem.
 If an individual party wishes to escalate an issue to Ofgem, because they feel it meets the thresholds, they should escalate this via the IPA.
 Ofgem will take advice from the IPA and other parties as appropriate in reaching their escalation decision.
 The IPA will communicate the Ofgem escalation decision to the SRO and PSG.
 The SRO will instruct the PMO to communicate the escalation decision to programme participants.
+Further guidance on MHHS query and escalation processes can be found within MHHS-DEL267 MHHS Governance Groups - Structure, Overviews and Schedule.

+Where an escalation is below the Ofgem thresholds and cannot be resolved via programme governance, parties may appeal to the IPA.
+Parties may appeal any decision made through MHHS governance to the IPA.
+The IPA will consider appeals according to their MHHS Governance Decisions – IPA Appeal Approach and Criteria document, which sets out how the IPA will treat appeals and provides contact information for the initiation of an appeal.
+Decisions on appeals by the IPA are final.
+The SRO will enact any recommendations made by the IPA following assessment of the appeal.

 Membership Principles

 Level 2 and Level 3 groups will have a representative structure that ensures that all categories of MHHS Participants have a constituency representative.
 Members of these groups, and attendees at the meetings of these groups are nominated constituency representatives only, unless invited by the Chair.
-Constituency representatives are expected to attend all meetings, although they can nominate alternates if they cannot attend for exceptional circumstances (e.g. leave, illness etc).
+Constituency representatives are expected to attend all meetings, although they can nominate alternates if they cannot attend for exceptional circumstances (e.g., leave, illness etc).
 Constituency representatives are expected to consult with their constituencies in a timely manner ahead of Level 2 and Level 3 group meetings to ensure that they can represent the full range of views within their constituency.

 Level 2 membership should be a mix of senior delivery and senior programme governance experts who are empowered by their constituency groups to make Programme decisions on behalf of their constituency.